Vritra-Networks/vritra-networks.github.io/index.md

 I find this story fascinating.
 Moreover I also find Asuras fascinating, because all my childhood I was under the impression Asuras were Demons and it was only later when I started reading about mythology and symbolism etc. that I realized this is not the case.
 In a way Asuras are thus quite misunderstood and this appeals to me.
 They are not bad, just different.
 (Interestingly Hindu mythology makes this quite clear.
 Most Asuras were killed by someone like Lord Vishnu with his discus and that's actually considered good luck because when you are killed by Lord Vishnu or the like you escape the cycle of rebirth and finally attain heaven; thus while it may appear that Asuras are bad and cause havoc they actually have a good ending).

+# That's all folks!
 Anyways, there you have it.
-ThousandEyes is a reference to Indra, which I inverted to get to Vritra and decided to name my yet to be created company Vritra Networks.
-Welcome to it!
-Hope you enjoyed these stories. :)
+ThousandEyes is a reference to Indra, which I inverted to get to Vritra and decided to name my yet to be created company "Vritra Networks".
+Some day there'll be a real company with this name.
+Meanwhile I hope you enjoyed these stories!